The Most Incredible National Parks Road Trip in America

 A Longer South West National Parks Road Trip

 Another alternative itinerary, particularly if your plan is to continue onward to Arizona and Nevada, is to tackle all of the above in reverse.
-We would start the Mighty 5 driving from Salt lake City to Moab, then finish the Utah portion of your journey in Zion.
+We would start the Mighty 5 driving from Salt Lake City to Moab, or Denver to Moab then finish the Utah portion of your journey in Zion.
 Try this version instead:

 |Mighty 5 Itinerary (Salt Lake City to Las Vegas)||Overnight Stay|